Holiday and Travel Scams

 Phishing Holiday Scam :

-Holiday season is the most vulnerable time of the year when the scammers are active hoping to cash out people with their increasingly sophisticated tricks.
-You are flooded with emails from merchandise websites offering discounted products, coupons and gift vouchers.
-These emails are linked to scammer's website that download malware in your devices and steal information from your computer and make you a victim of identity theft.
-To avoid being a victim, when in doubt, directly go to the merchandise's legitimate website and do not open or click on the email.
+Holiday season is the most vulnerable time of the year when scammers are active, hoping to cash out people with their increasingly sophisticated tricks.
+You are flooded with emails from merchandise websites offering discounted products, coupons, and gift vouchers.
+These emails are linked to scammers' websites that download malware onto your devices, steal information from your computer, and make you a victim of identity theft.
+To avoid being a victim, when in doubt, directly visit the merchandise's legitimate website and do not open or click on the email.

 Malicious links Holiday Scam :